-Our plan's mail-order service requires you to order a 100-day supply.
+Our plan's mail-order service requires you to order at least a 84-day supply of the drug and no more than a 100-day supply.

 To get order forms and information about filling your prescriptions by mail call our Member Services Department.